TeaWhiteBro/teawhitebro.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 One Paper has been accepted by ICASSP 2026.
 - *2025.12*: &nbsp;🎉🎉 I have received an internship offer from Riot Games in Singapore started from 2026 Jan.
-- *2025.11*: &nbsp;🎉🎉 One paper has been submitted to CVPR 2026, where I am listed as first author and co-first author.
+- *2025.11*: One paper has been submitted to CVPR 2026, where I am listed as first author and co-first author.
 - *2025.05*: &nbsp;🎉🎉 I have received the offer of Master of Computing from the National University of Singapore!
-- *2025.04*: &nbsp;🎉🎉 Two paper has been submitted to ACM MM 2025, where I am listed as first author and co-first author.
+- *2025.04*: Two paper has been submitted to ACM MM 2025, where I am listed as first author and co-first author.
 - *2024.11*: &nbsp;🎉🎉 I am officially working as a research assistant at NJU(SZ), any coffee chat is welcomed!

 # 📖 Educations